otto-torino/django-baton/README.md

 You can specify free voices, youmust define an _url_ and if you want some visibility permissions (OR clause)

+### <a name="configuration-analytics"></a>ANALYTICS

+You can create a cool index page displaying some statistics widgets consuming the google analytics api, just by defining the `ANALYTICS` setting.

+It requires two keys:

+- `CREDENTIALS`: it is the path to the credentials json file
+- `VIEW_ID`: id of the view from which display data

+#### How to generate a credentials json file

+Follow the steps in the Google Identity Platform documentation to [create a service account](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) from the [Google Developer Console](https://console.developers.google.com/).

+Once the service account is created, you can click the Generate New JSON Key button to create and download the key and add it to your project.

+Add the service account as a user in Google Analytics.
+The service account you created in the previous step has an email address that you can add to any of the Google Analytics views you'd like to request data from.
+It's generally best to only grant the service account read-only access.

-## Customization
+## <a name="customization"></a>Customization

 It's easy to heavily customize the appeareance of __baton__.
 All the stuff is compiled from a modern js app which resides in `baton/static/baton/app`.

-You just need to change the sass variables values (and you can overwrite also bootstrap variables), re-compile, get the compiled js file, place it in the static folder of your main app, and place your main app (ROOTAPP) before __baton__ in the `INSTALLED_APPS`.
+You just need to change the [sass variables values](https://github.com/otto-torino/django-baton/blob/master/baton/static/baton/app/src/styles/_variables.scss) (and you can overwrite also bootstrap variables), re-compile, get the compiled js file, place it in the static folder of your main app, and place your main app (ROOTAPP) before __baton__ in the `INSTALLED_APPS`.

 So: